DevSrijit/DevSrijit/README.md

 I'm currently learning frontend development.
 Here's what I'm currently focused on:

-- I'm trying to learn next.js and create more full stack projects.
+- I'm shipping more full stack websites that work with this stack - next, prisma, tailwind, shadcn, mongodb
-- I'm learning UI/UX design using Figma.
 - I'm exploring different tools and libraries to enhance my skill set.
-- I'm looking forward to spending time organizing hackathons and events, with my post of Regional Manager at [CodeDay Kolkata](https://codeday.org/).
-- I'm leading a high school coding club named [The Code Cafe](https://codecafe.hackclub.com/), where I'm crafting new experiences for students to learn and grow.

 ## ✨ Fun Facts

 - I love Stranger Things on Netflix.
 - I love tinkering with hardware and electronics.
 - Next.js is my favorite framework.
-- I enjoy making 3D websites.
+- I enjoy making 3D websites only when threejs behaves properly.

 ## 📫 Contact